CodeYourFuture/module-tests/README.md

 * Read carefully all the code, all comments as well as the unit tests to understand what the code is supposed to do
 * Fill in the parts marked with TODO

-**Bonus:** if you're done before the end of the granted time, you can try to modify your code to use the [ES6 syntax](https://babeljs.io/learn-es2015/).
+**Bonus:** if you're done before the end of the allotted time, you can try to modify your code to use the [ES6 syntax](https://babeljs.io/learn-es2015/).

 ## Install